 For Mulla Sadra, the eschaton is merely a new mode or renewal of existence in a different level of manifestation and as such remains very much within the remit of metaphysics.
 The very discussion of eschatology within philosophy is significant.
 In the famous attack by al-Ghazali (d.
 1111) in his Incoherence of the Philosophers, thinkers such as Avicenna were condemned for heresy for their failure to demonstrate the supposed Qur’anic account of physical resurrection and the reality of the afterlife.
 One of the features of Mulla Sadra’s philosophy is to extend the remit of philosophy to cover issues on which the likes of Avicenna felt one needed to be silent.
 Therefore, Mulla Sadra set himself the tasks of proving physical resurrection, spending much time discussing what was meant by the resurrection body (and indeed the body of the afterlife), the refutation of metempsychosis and affirming the reality of the afterlife.
 His notion of existence as a constantly dynamic process of becoming and unfolding that remains a singular reality and process allows him to incorporate this world of generation and corruption and annex it to the higher plane of resurrection and finally the existence of the afterlife.

-The holism of Mulla Sadra's approach may be seen in his examination of eschatology.
+The holism of Mulla Sadra’s approach may be seen in his examination of eschatology.
 One of the key points of contention in mediaeval Islamic thought concerned the possibility of metempsychosis, an idea that had permeated through the Neo-pythagoreanising Neoplatonism of Late Antiquity into Islam.
 Previous Islamic philosophers had even demonstrated some sympathy with the idea.
 But Mulla Sadra, consistent with the tradition of Avicenna, rejected the notion as inimical to his vision of the nature of the soul, its pre-existence, its faculties and its afterlife.
 Before criticising metempsychosis, Mulla Sadra argued that a proper understanding of the principles of his philosophical method will make clear his objection to the idea.
-In the relevant section of the Four Journeys, Mulla Sadra (2001-5, IX: 261-72) sets these eleven principles:
+In a number of works, he sets out eleven principles of his method that show the relevance of metaphysics to psychology and eschatology.
+In the relevant section of the Four Journeys, Mulla Sadra (2001–5, IX: 261–72) describes these eleven principles:

 First, existence is a foundational principle and essence is an accidental property that pertains specifically to an existent.
 Significantly, this also means that existence is not merely a concept that one ascribes to a property that pertains to essences that we analyse in extra-mental reality.